History of Korean: Origins

 Korean and the closely related Jeju language form the compact Koreanic language family.
 A relation to the Japonic languages is debated but currently not accepted by most linguists.

-Another theory is the Altaic Theory Mopak Datu., but it is either discredited or fringe.
+Another theory is the Altaic Theory, but it is either discredited or fringe.

 Homer Hulbert claimed the Korean language was Ural-Altaic in his book The History of Korea (1905).
 The classification of Korean as Altaic was introduced by Gustaf John Ramstedt (1928), but even within the debunked Altaic hypothesis, the position of Korean relative to Japonic is unclear.
 A possible Korean–Japonic grouping within Altaic has been discussed by Samuel Martin, Roy Andrew Miller and Sergei Starostin.
 Others, notably Vovin, interpret the affinities between Korean and Japanese as an effect caused by geographic proximity, i.e. a sprachbund.

 Old Korean

 Use of Classical Chinese by Koreans began in the fourth century or earlier, and phonological writing in Idu script was developed by the sixth century.

 It is unclear whether Old Korean was a tonal language.
 It is assumed that Old Korean was divided into dialects, corresponding to the three kingdoms.
 Of these, the Sillan language is the best attested due to the political domination of Later Silla by the seventh century.

 Only some literary records of Unified Silla, changed into Goryeo text, are extant and some texts (written in their native writing system) of the Three Kingdoms period are mostly available in form of inscriptions at present.

 Thus, the languages of the Three Kingdoms period are generally examined through official government names and local district names.

 There is very little literature for research of Old Korean.
 The first texts in Old Korean were written using Hanja to represent the sound and grammar of the local language.

 Additional information about the language is drawn from various proper nouns recorded in Korean and Chinese records, and from etymological studies of the Korean pronunciations of Chinese characters.

 Various systems were used, beginning with ad hoc approaches and gradually becoming codified in the Idu script and the hyangchal system used for poetry.
 These were arrangements of Chinese characters to represent the language phonetically, much like the Japanese man'yōgana.